selinaerhabor/keep-learning-first-aid/README.md

 However, when there are items in the cart, the products and quantity you added to your cart will be displayed in card form.
 The Empty Your Cart and Continue to Checkout buttons are enabled

-### 2.1.9 Checkout
+### 2.1.9 Order Checkout

-The Checkout form reads the items displayed in a cart into a table which calculates the total price of all items and their quantities in order to present to the user a final price for purchase.
+The Order Checkout form reads the items displayed in a cart into a table which calculates the total price of all items and their quantities in order to present to the user a final price for purchase.
 Users will then have to complete the form below to make payment.
 The forms include information for users to fill in their contact details (name, telephone and address) and their payment information (card number, CVV - 3 digits at the back, card expiry month and year).
 In order to enhance presentation of forms mentioned Django Crispy Forms package has been used (added in Installed Apps in settings.py file).

 ## 2.2 Potential Features to implement in the future: